wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial-Deployment.md

 ## Prerequisites

-This tutorial assumes, that you have:
+This tutorial assumes that you have:

 - Read and understood the [Problem Overview](Readme.md) chapter
 - [Docker](https://www.docker.com/) installation (`amd64` or `arm64` architectures)